tickleman/minanity/README.md

 This game is made to be played into a unique server system, but if you want to play with it, learn how it's done, help me, it's free, MIT-Licensed, do whatever you want, and have fun.

+# Play with it

+- Open index.html into your Firefox or Chrome browser (does not work with IE/Edge yet)
+- Open the browser's console
+- `paper` : Observe the data structure
+- `paper.fps` : Display current fps
+- `paper.debug = true` : Show graphical debug information

 # MIT License

 This program and its documentation are released into MIT License :